Hardcode84/1/docs/ideas/context_compression.md

 Add **structured compaction** (#2) at reflection points as a second phase if observation masking alone isn't enough.

 The agent-driven **focus** approach (#3) is worth exploring once the basics are in place — it aligns with the existing reflection/extraction architecture and lets the agent manage its own context.

+For cross-session transfer, **critic-pinned turns** are the most promising approach — zero extra cost, leverages the existing critic infrastructure, and preserves exact details that recaps lose.